nicolasantillo/German-Dataset/README.md

 outlining two profiles: bad payer (if the previous hypothesis is true) or good payer. <br>
 The <b>goal </b> is to understand how to minimize the issuance of risky loans while maximizing the possibility of profiting from good loans.
+For a detailed description read the <a href = https://github.com/nicolasantillo/German-Dataset/blob/main/Tesina-L31-Nicola-Santillo.pdf> document </d>